AI reads your whole book · honest positioning

 What’s in the kit

+A complete positioning report — blurbs, keywords, and categories — all based on actually reading your manuscript.
 Not tips.
 Not a template.
-A complete positioning report — blurbs, keywords, categories, pricing context, cover direction — all based on actually reading your manuscript.
+Six sections built from your book.

 i.
 The market your book is walking into